sophiaanderson14/entergy-repo/README.md

 # Entergy Outage Data Scraper

-This repository contains scripts to scrape power outage data from Entergy's API and store it in CSV files or Google Sheets.
+This repository was made to add scraped data from Entergy's power outage website to a map that can be filtered by time period.
+This way, users can see a snapshot of outages for any ten minute interval.
+This is part of a project for WWNO in New Orleans, LA in partnership with the Reynolds Journalism Institute at the University of Missouri.

 ## Features